How to Choose A Road Running Shoe

 But some brands have experimented with lacing to allow for more comfort and an overall snugger feel.
 Saucony introduced its ISO lacing a few years ago.
 ISO lacing wraps the foot for a sock-like feel while providing enough support to keep your foot in place.

-Mesh vs Waterproof
+Breathable Upper vs Waterproof Upper

 Almost every major running shoe company makes a shoe (or several) that are made with Gore-Tex or some other type of waterproof material.